adimchimma/rocq-domain-theory/README.md

 # Modernizing Domain Theory Foundations for Quantum Programming Languages

 A machine-verified domain theory library in Rocq (formerly Coq), developed as an undergraduate thesis.
-Modernizes Benton, Kennedy & Varming's 2009 library, formalizes CPO-enriched categories, and proves soundness and adequacy for PCF.
+Modernizes the domain theory approach described by Benton, Kennedy & Varming (2009), formalizes CPO-enriched categories, and proves soundness and adequacy for PCF.

 **Toolchain**: Rocq 9.0, Hierarchy Builder (HB) >= 1.5, Dune 3.20